saulpw/visidata/dev/design/169-settings.md

 - b. `bindkey(keystrokes, longname)` creates global default keybinding (used when nothing else overrides it)
 - c. `<Sheet>.addCommand()` (which has identical interface to a) sets the command on the sheet type (Id5) if <Sheet> is a SheetType, or on the sheet instance (Id4) if <Sheet> is an instance.
 - d. `<Sheet>.bindkey()` does the same as (c) but for keybindings.
-- e. `gD` to get to macros sheet to edit macro keybindings.
+- e. `g Shift+D` to get to macros sheet to edit macro keybindings.
-- f. `g^H` can add/edit keybindings for all commands on all sheets (Id1, not impl yet)
+- f. `g Ctrl+H` can add/edit keybindings for all commands on all sheets (Id1, not impl yet)
-- g. `z^H` for list of sheet-specific commands (not global or on Sheet)
+- g. `z Ctrl+H` for list of sheet-specific commands (not global or on Sheet)
 - h.
 Commands are identified by longname, and have a default keybinding.
 Use None for no default.
 - i.
 Command lists can be gotten by:
     - `commands`: dict of [Sheet] -> dict of [longname] -> Command for all commands for all sheets